Bayer-Macr\`i decomposition on Bridgeland moduli spaces over surfaces

-Section~\ref{section-Bridgeland-stability} is a brief review of the notion of Bridgeland stability condition.
+Section~\ref{section-Bridgeland-stability} is a brief review of the notion of Bridgeland stability conditions.
 Section~\ref{section-BM-theory} is a brief review of Bayer and Macr\`i's line bundle theory on Bridgeland moduli spaces.
-Main theorems on the Bayer-Macr\`i decomposition are given in Section~\ref{section-BM-decomposition}.
-In section~\ref{section-toy-model}, we provide an application of the main theorem.
-Some backgrounds on the large volume limit are given as Appendix~\ref{appendix-large-volume-limit}.
-Some parallel computations by using $\hat{Z}_{\omega,\beta}$ (\ref{eq-Z-twisted}) for K3 surface are given in Appendix~\ref{appendix-K3}.
+The main theorems on the Bayer--Macr\`i decomposition are given in Section~\ref{section-BM-decomposition}.
+In Section~\ref{section-toy-model}, we provide an application of the main theorem.
+Some background on the large-volume limit is given in Appendix~\ref{appendix-large-volume-limit}.
+Some parallel computations by using $\hat{Z}_{\omega,\beta}$ (see (\ref{eq-Z-twisted})) for a K3 surface are given in Appendix~\ref{appendix-K3}.